 The Children's Theatre Story

 In 1924, the Junior League of Cincinnati developed a plan to introduce children in Cincinnati to the magic of theater.
 They created the Junior League Players, now known as The Childrens Theatre of Cincinnati.
 The Childrens Theatre was incorporated as a non-profit organization in 1947 and over the years evolved into a professional theater company.
 In 1993, the Board of The Childrens Theatre hired Jack Louiso as Artistic Director, and under his leadership The Childrens Theatre rose to new levels of professionalism, increasing its audience to serve nearly 200,000 children, families and schools each season primarily across Ohio, Kentucky and Indiana.
 Jack retired in May of 2011, handing over the reins to renowned opera singer and arts educator Angela Powell Walker.
+In 2015, Roderick Justice became Producing Artistic Director.

 In December of 1996, the Board of Directors of the Cincinnati-based ArtReach elected to merge operations with Theatre IV, a well-respected Virginia competitor in national touring that had been working on a parallel track for two decades.
 With business operations shared between the Cincinnati and Richmond offices, the organization regularly toured throughout 33 states plus the District of Columbia, with productions for children pre-K through 12th grade.

 ArtReach merged with The Children's Theatre of Cincinnati in 2005.
+In 2015, our name changed to TCT On Tour, and Jay Goodlett became the Artistic Director of Education and Outreach.